livepeer/org/content/pages/pricing.md

 # Livepeer Pricing

 Running your own Livepeer broadcasting infrastructure can be challenging, especially when getting started or while scaling fast.
-There exists broadcasting providers who run hosted infrastructure behind the scenes for you so you can focus on building video experiences in your application instead.
+There exists Livepeer broadcasting providers who run hosted infrastructure behind the scenes for you so you can focus on building video experiences in your application instead.

-Broadcasting providers typically provide an API key which you can use to publish video streams to the network, and they pay the network on your behalf at a market rate determined by the network's supply side.
+Livepeer broadcasting providers typically provide an API key which you can use to publish video streams into the network, and they pay the network on your behalf at market rates determined by the open network.
 It's up to providers to set and advertise their own pricing structures.

 Today, Livepeer Inc, the initial team behind the Livepeer protocol, runs the most popular hosted gateway service.
 They've included information about their